bkneis/lazyaws/README.md

 `lazyaws` puts all of that in a three-panel TUI you can navigate in seconds — no flags to remember, no context-switching to the browser console and waiting for static assets to load.

 It pairs naturally with **LocalStack-based development**: run `lazyaws -local` or `lazyaws -entrypoint-url=<aws control plane>` to inspect your emulated AWS environment in real time, the same way you'd use `lazydocker` to inspect containers.

+My typicaly workflow while using AI tools like claude include providing verification loops such as restarting a localstack container and re deploying cloudformation templates to fix infrastructure issues.
+With lazyaws, you can easily observe this in real time while the agent is working.
+Or if an integration test fails, and leaves the resources deployed, it can be inspected quickly and easily without leaving the terminal.

 ## Install